RegardsOss/RegardsOss.github.io/docs/development/frontend/components/business-index.md

 ## Description

 The `webapp/business` folder provides re-usable business oriented modules, each of them holding a set of React Component often shared between admin and user applications.
 The complete list of those modules is:
  - admin-data-entities-attributes-management: Component to display a REGARDS entity (DATASET, COLLECTION, DOCUMENT, ..) attributes configurator form
+ - admin-error-user-config-module: Validate modules configuration using searchable attributes to ensure others modules validity
  - attributes-common: Components to display a REGARDS attribute configuration field for standard, dynamic and regroupements attributes
  - endpoints-common: Backend global client to retrieve access rights on microservices endpoints
  - entities-common: Components to display a REGARDS entity (DATASET, COLLECTION, DOCUMENT, DATA, ....) description or apply a service on entity